ArduPilot/ardupilot_wiki/common/source/docs/common-downloads_firmware.rst

 DOWNLOADS: Firmware
 ===================

-The latest vehicle firmware is available from the `firmware server <http://firmware.ardupilot.org/>`:
+The latest firmware for all of the vehicles is available from the `firmware server <http://firmware.ardupilot.org/>`__.
+This includes:

 * `Copter <http://firmware.ardupilot.org/Copter>`__
 * `Plane <http://firmware.ardupilot.org/Plane>`__
 * `Rover <http://firmware.ardupilot.org/Rover>`__
 * `AntennaTracker <http://firmware.ardupilot.org/AntennaTracker>`__

+This page provides additional links to a number of specific builds that are considered "significant" - for example, the last builds of
+Copter to fit on the APM2.x board.

 .. tip::